phenobarbital/asyncdb/README.md

 ### License ###

-AsyncDB is copyright of Jesus Lara (https://phenobarbital.info) and is dual-licensed under BSD and Apache 2.0 licenses.
+AsyncDB is copyright of Jesus Lara (https://phenobarbital.info) and is licensed under BSD.
 I am providing code in this repository under an open source licenses, remember, this is my personal repository; the license that you receive is from me and not from my employeer.